 Cardiomyopathies are a group of conditions affecting the heart muscle itself, and are not necessarily alike in their composition.
-Cardiomyopathy is usually classified according to the type of functional impairment as dilated, hypertrophic, and restrictive.
-The distinction between functional categories is not absolute and there can be overlap.
+Cardiomyopathy is usually classified according to the type of functional impairment: dilated, hypertrophic, or restrictive.
+However, the distinction between functional categories is not absolute and there can be overlap.

 The more rare form is restrictive cardiomyopathy, characterized by impaired diastolic function.
 Common causes are radiation, sarcoidosis, scleroderma, and myocardial fibrosis after open-heart surgery.

-The primary questions to be asked of a proposed insured that presents with a history of cardiomyopathy are:
+The primary questions to be asked of a proposed insured who presents with a history of cardiomyopathy are:

 - Age and date of diagnosis?